mbulat/plutus/README.markdown

 Access & Security
 =================

-The Engine provides controllers and views for viewing Accounts and Entries via the {Plutus::AccountsController} and {Plutus::EntriesController} classes.
+The Engine provides controllers and views for viewing Accounts and Entries via the `Plutus::AccountsController` and `Plutus::EntriesController` classes.
 The controllers will render HTML, XML and JSON, and are compatible with [ActiveResource](http://api.rubyonrails.org/classes/ActiveResource/Base.html)

 These controllers are read-only for reporting purposes.
 It is assumed entry creation will occur within your applications code.